mjfrigaard/sharing-your-work/manuscript/chapter4.md

-# 4) Keeping track of the changes to your work
+# Part 4: keeping track of the changes to your work

-In the previous section, we covered R and RStudio, the command line, Shells, and the Terminal.
+In the previous sections, we've covered R and RStudio and the command line.
 If you're unfamiliar with these topics, please start there.
-This section will cover tracking changes, plain text files, version control with Git in RStudio.
+This section will include tracking changes, plain text files, version control with Git in RStudio.

 ## Tracing your steps